r-lib/httr2/tests/testthat/_snaps/req-error.md

 # failing callback still generates useful body

-                                                     NULL
-                                                       ""
-                                                     NULL
-    "Additionally, req_error(body = ) failed with error:"
+    Failed to parse error body with method defined in req_error() Caused by error:

-                                      "This is an error!"
+    !
+This is an error!

 ---